 A team of Japanese astronomers resolved a circumstellar disk around the young lightweight star FN Tau.
 The diminutive star is located in a star-forming region toward the Constellation Taurus at a distance 460 light years from Earth.
 This research group used the Coronagraphic Imager with Adaptive Optics (CIAO) at the Subaru Telescope to directly image FN Tau and the lightweight disk of planet-forming material surrounding it.
 This star is merely 100 thousand years old and weighs only one tenth of the Sun.

-Supernovae are Not Spherical (or round) - Subaru Dissects the Interior of
+Supernovae are not spherical (or round) - Subaru dissects the interior of exploding stars

 January 31 , 2008